 Our relaxed walk around the fort is enriched with local stories and legends.

-Just by saying that Novi Sad, is home to 26 different ethnic groups, and home to 6 officially spoken languages, spices things up.
-Adding up that Novi Sad is home to one of Europe’s largest music festivals, Exit festival, and in combination with unique history and architecture, makes the capital of autonomous region of Vojvodina, Novi Sad, a must see place on your visit to Serbia.
+Evening: Just by saying that Novi Sad, is home to 26 different ethnic groups, and home to 6 officially spoken languages, spices things up.
+Adding up that Novi Sad is home to one of Europe’s largest music festivals, Exit festival, and in combination with unique history and architecture, makes the capital of the autonomous region of Vojvodina, Novi Sad, a must see the place on your visit to Serbia.

-“Salaš”, in hungarian meaning “house or accommodation” is by far the most amazing way to learn about the true nature of Vojvodina lifestyle and hospitality.
+Dinner: “Salaš”, in hungarian meaning “house or accommodation” is by far the most amazing way to learn about the true nature of Vojvodina lifestyle and hospitality.

 Originally, Salaši are traditional farms in Panonnian valley plains.
 Owned by families and usually consisting of family house, agricultural objects such as barn, stable and granary.
 At the same time surrounded by arable land and pastures, salaši have been heart of Vojvodina life.